 Monday Morning Roundtable

-Annual Fall Seminar
+Annual Fall Seminar/Webinar

-This popular all-day event, held in October, features a professional from the genealogy field who conducts a deep-dive into a broad topic of interest.
-A raffle and book sale are part of the event.The seminar is open both to members and the public.
+This popular event, usually held in October, features a professional from the genealogy field who conducts a deep-dive into a broad topic of interest.
+During the year 2022, the program will be presented online as a webinar.The webinar is open both to members and the public.
 It is fee-based with members charged a reduced rate.